-The DAC5687 is a dual-channel 16-bit high-speed digital-to-analog converter (DAC) with integrated $2\times$, $4\times$, and $8\times$ interpolation filters, a complex numerically controlled oscillator (NCO), onboard clock multiplier, IQ compensation, and on-chip voltage reference.
-The DAC5687 is pin-compatible to the DAC5686, requiring only changes in register settings for most applications, and offers additional features and superior linearity, noise, crosstalk, and PLL phase noise performance.
+The DAC5687 is a dual-channel 16-bit high-speed digital-to-analog converter (DAC) with integrated 2×, 4×, and 8× interpolation filters, a complex numerically controlled oscillator (NCO), on-board clock multiplier, IQ compensation, and on-chip voltage reference.
+The DAC5687 is pin compatible to the DAC5686, requiring only changes in register settings for most applications, and offers additional features and superior linearity, noise, crosstalk, and phase-locked loop (PLL) noise performance.

-The DAC5687 has six signal processing blocks: two interpolate-by-two digital filters, a fine frequency mixer with 32-bit NCO, a quadrature modulation compensation block, another interpolate-by-two digital filter, and a coarse frequency mixer with $f_S/2$ or $f_S/4$.
+The DAC5687 has six signal processing blocks: two interpolate by two digital filters, a fine-frequency mixer with 32-bit NCO, a quadrature modulation compensation block, another interpolate by two digital filter, and a coarse-frequency mixer with Fs/2 or Fs/4.
 The different modes of operation enable or bypass the signal processing blocks.

 The coarse and fine mixers can be combined to span a wider range of frequencies with fine resolution.
 The DAC5687 allows both complex or real output.
-Combining the frequency upconversion and complex output produces a Hilbert transform pair that is output from the two DACs.
-An external RF quadrature modulator then performs the final single-sideband upconversion.
+Combining the frequency upconversion and complex output produces a Hilbert Transform pair that is output from the two DACs.
+An external RF quadrature modulator then performs the final single sideband upconversion.